-Once the sun’s gone down and you’re ready for dinner, I can highly recommend La Vaca Loca.
+Once the sun’s gone down and you’re ready for dinner, I can highly recommend Vaca Loca.
 It’s a carnivore’s delight and, even though I don’t eat meat, it does have a few non-meat options including the spinach quiche which is delicious.
-Portions here are huge so make sure you’re really hungry before you go.
+Portions here are huge so make sure you’re hungry before you go.

 Where to stay

 On our most recent stay we booked into the Kook Hotel and we’re already planning a return stay we loved it so much.
 It’s in the old town right by the city walls and fits Tarifa’s hippy vibes perfectly.
-You can check out my TripAdvisor review here.
+You can read more about my stay on my TripAdvisor page.